-This fragrant syrup showcases subtle flavors and works best with light spring honey.
+This fragrant Honey-Lavender Syrup showcases subtle flavors and works best with light spring honey.
 Try it warm over ice cream or fresh berries, or as a glaze for roasted root vegetables or poultry.
 Lavender lends a flowery aroma, but this syrup would also taste great infused with the flavor of a different herb, such as mint, rosemary, or thyme.

 In a heavy saucepan over medium-high heat, combine honey, sugar, water, and lavender.
 Bring to a boil, stirring until the sugar dissolves completely.
 (Watch carefully, as the mixture may foam – don’t let it boil over.)
 Turn heat down to low and let syrup simmer about 4 minutes.
 Strain into a small container and let cool slightly.
 Use immediately, or let cool to room temperature, cover, and refrigerate up to one week.
 (Warm syrup gently before using.)